qmk/qmk_firmware/keyboards/handwired/xealous/readme.md

 * 2 Arduino Pro Micros.
 You can find these on AliExpress for ≈3.50USD each.
 * 2 TRRS sockets and 1 TRRS cable, or 2 TRS sockets and 1 TRS cable

-Alternatively, you can use any sort of cable and socket that has at least 3 wires.
-If you want to use I2C to communicate between halves, you will need a cable with at least 4 wires and 2x 4.7kΩ pull-up resistors
+Alternatively, you can use any sort of cable and socket that has at least 4 wires.
+You will need a cable with at least 4 wires and 2x 4.7kΩ pull-up resistors

 Optional Hardware
 -----------------